 Mainland Chinese are subject to stricter regulations and have been able to invest in Taiwan real estate since 2002.
 On the contrary to other foreigners, they need to make applications to the Investment Commission of the Ministry of Economic Affairs (MOEA) and sometimes to the MOI.

 You can also establish a local company referred to as Foreign Investment Approval (FIA) companies.
 This will allow you to acquire and lease real estate in Taiwan.

 Even if freehold property is most common, we see increasingly more properties available under long-lease arrangements.
 Leasehold titles for land are usually offered for a maximum period of 20 years.

 Superficies, on the other hand, sometimes have a longer validity and up to 50-years.

 The commercial property market has flourished recently and mainly due to the ongoing trade war between the US and China.

 In 2018, acquisitions of income-producing properties (including office, retail, hotel, industrial, hotel apartments, and senior housing) increased by a whopping 91%.

-According to Collier’s, demand has mainly been driven by companies that upgrade or expand since 2018.
+According to Colliers, companies that upgrade or expand have driven the demand since 2018.
 At the same time, we see a greater demand for flexible workspace companies who are now grasping market shares.